By: Allison Mankin

 - Internet Congestion Control (ICCRG)

-In addition to the meetings of those already chartered RGs, two proposed research groups met:
+In addition to the meetings of those already chartered Research Groups, one proposed RG met:

-Join the IRTF discussion list to stay informed about these and other happenings.
-The website is https://www.irtf.org/mailman/listinfo/irtf-discuss.
+Finally, please join the IRTF discussion list at https://www.irtf.org/mailman/listinfo/irtf-discuss to stay informed about these and other happenings.